 The family as the nucleus and smallest unit of society has a big influence in society and the world at large.

-When more stoic children are raised, the world would become stoic.
+When more stoic children are raised, the world will become stoic.

 3. To Promote Resilience in the World